Reasons to Give

 Plasma Thaw Bath for rapid thawing of fresh plasma for trauma patients, a Sero-Fuge designed for blood cell washing and separation procedures, and urinalysis equipment.

-Easy access and height adjustable bassinets so new recovering moms can more easily lift their newborn(s), sleep chairs which provide a resting spot for birthing partners, and an Intraosseous (IO) Vascular Gun to rapidly administer medications through the bone marrow cavity for a newborn in distress.
+Easy access and height adjustable bassinets so new recovering moms can more easily lift their newborn(s), sleep chairs for birthing partners, and new phototherapy systems to help babies with jaundice.
+Soon to arrive wireless fetal monitoring systems.

-Including five manual defibrillators to ensure lifesaving care is readily available throughout the hospital as well as on medical transports.
+Including five manual defibrillators to ensure lifesaving care is readily available throughout the hospital as well as on medical transport, and state-of-the-art AEDs across the hospital site.

 We thank our community for your support to make the above possible.
 Visit our Fundraising Priorities page to see our current priorities.
 Together, we can continue to provide the very best in health care for our community.